loopccoew/Buffer_2.0/Project- Allot Easy/README.md

 - **Check application status** :
 Students can view their saved application details and check the allotment status: application incomplete / allotment pending / allotment result.
 - **Withdraw application** :
-Student can choose to withdraw his/her application which will delete all the saved details and the student gets logged out of his account automatically.
+Student can choose to withdraw his/her application which will delete all the saved details and the student gets logged out of his/her account automatically.
 (This functionality is available only till the allotment process is executed by Admin)
 - **View cutoff marks** :
 Students can view the cut off marks of various Engineering Courses that the college offers.
 (This functionality is available only *after* the Admin has run the allotment process)